quamen/auc-ruby-course/Day 2/02 Rails/Simple ToDo/01 Getting Started.markdown

 The console output will let you know which files it has created.
 There will be a migration file, a model file, tests, a restful controller, views, a helper file, css and javascript files.

 Have a look at each generated file to get an understanding of what it does.
-Scaffolding generates a lot of files that may never use, hence their dwindling use as you understnd rails.
+Scaffolding generates a lot of template files, hence their dwindling use as you understand rails.

 ## Migrations